 Parents and guardians are responsible for the supervision, including safety and behavior, of their children at all times in the Library.
 The Library respects the privacy of all patrons and will intervene only when a child is believed to be at risk, disturbing other patrons, or is endangering themselves.

 Children may use the Library unattended, at the discretion of a responsible adult.
 However, if the adult feels it is unsafe for the child to leave the building without adult supervision, the child should not be left at the Library unattended.
 The Library staff cannot provide childcare or assume parental responsibility for children’s safety.

-All children, like all Library users, are expected to behave in a manner that respects the Library property and that is appropriate to the use and function of the Library.
+Children, like all Library users, are expected to behave in a manner that respects the Library property and that is appropriate to the use and function of the Library.
 If a child behaves in a disruptive manner, the child may be asked to correct their behavior.
 Library staff may, at their discretion, contact a parent, guardian, caregiver or police officer, or direct that the child leave the Library.

 When an unattended child has not been picked up at the close of Library business, the child has a health emergency, or other similar circumstances, the staff will assist the child in contacting an appropriate adult.
 In the event that no one can be contacted within 30 minutes, the Library staff may call the Estes Park Police Department and place the child in their protective custody.

 To contribute to a safe environment for children and youth, and in the pursuit to protect them from abuse, the Library has established a staff Code of Conduct with Youth and commensurate procedures.